Nortam/IT-Hunter/README.md

 # ITHunter
-Incomplete project, whose goal is to simplify the task of finding a partner, employee or team in the field of information technology
+<b>Incomplete project</b>, whose goal is to simplify the task of finding a partner, employee or team in the field of information technology

 <p align="center">
   <img src="https://github.com/Nortam/ITHunter/blob/master/Screenshots/01_start.jpg" width="250" title="start"/>